-The above services may not be rendered by the SME CD, particularly at an early stage.
-However, it would be important for the CD to take leadership in providing effective coordination of these different services for the benefit of the requesting SMEs at least in the middle term.
-This would be particularly true in regions where the SME CD does not have branch offices and antennas.
+As already mentioned, the above services may not be rendered by the SME CD, particularly at an early stage.
+However, it would be important for the CD to take leadership in providing effective coordination of at least some of these different services for the benefit of the requesting SMEs at least in the middle term.

-E) STRUCTURE AND GOVERNANCE ISSUES
+E) GOVERNANCE ISSUES

 In other countries, successful SME CDs are conceived and established as a "one-stop-shop" for SMEs.
-In other words, all functions relating to SMEs promotion, including IP, are unified in one unique institution providing 360-degree support to SMEs.
-However, given the particular configuration of the IP scenario in Cambodia, it is suggested that the to-be-created SME CD be hosted and managed by the Department of IPRs of the Ministry of Commerce.
-Since the Department also acts as Secretariat of the National Committee for IPRs, it is assumed that it would be in a position to ensure maximum participation of all other relevant actors and institutions.
+In other words, all support functions relating to SMEs, including IP, are unified in one unique institution providing 360-degree support to SMEs.
+However, given the particular configuration of the IP institutional scenario in Cambodia, it is suggested that the to-be-created SME CD be hosted and managed by the Department of IPRs of the Ministry of Commerce.
+Since the Department also acts as Secretariat of the National Committee for IPRs, it is assumed that it would be in a position to ensure maximum participation of all other relevant national actors and institutions.

-The HQ of the SME CD would undoubtedly be in Phnom Penh.
-Given the number and type of active SMEs nation-wide, it is suggested that branch offices should be established also in Siem Reap and in Battambang.
+The headquarters of the new SME CD would undoubtedly be in Phnom Penh.
+Given the number and type of active SMEs nation-wide, it is suggested that branch offices should be established, at a later stage, also in Siem Reap and in Battambang.

-On the basis of the well-known principle "start small and grow bigger later on", it is suggested that the SME CD should gradually grow in terms of services rendered, quantity of dedicated staff, materials shared on the web site, regional branch offices.
-As in other countries, it would be advisable to start first with a pilot lasting one first year.
-After a thorough assessment analyzing strengths and weaknesses, and having implemented possible improvements, the full-fledged SME CD could be launched.
+In terms of timeline for the implementation of this new initiative, in line with the well-known principle "start small and grow bigger later", it is suggested that the SME CD grows gradually in terms of services rendered, quantity of dedicated staff, materials shared on the website, and provincial branch offices.
+As tested in other countries, it would be advisable to start first with a one-year pilot.
+After a thorough assessment of the pilot phase, analyzing strengths and weaknesses, and examining the need for modifications or improvements, the full-fledged SME CD could be launched.